Two generalisations of Leighton's Theorem: Introduction

 This theorem was proven by the first author, and independently by Gardam and Woodhouse.
 The proof of Gardam and Woodhouse, which uses the Haar measure on subgroups of Aut$(T)$, is given in the appendix.
+The particular way we have stated the theorem here is also due to Gardam and Woodhouse.
+The proof of the first author is given in Section \ref{sec:SymVersion}, and deduces it from a more general version of Leighton's Theorem, concerning what we call graphs of objects, which we now go on to describe.
+A simple motivating example is the following:

+\begin{exmp} Define a \emph{graph of polygons} to be a space consisting of solid regular polygons with some edges joining vertices of the polygons.
+A \emph{covering} of graphs of polygons is a topological covering that restricts to isometries between polygons.
+Leighton's Theorem holds for graphs of polygons: if two finite graphs of polygons (ie. with finite underlying graphs) are covered by the same tree of polygons, then they have a common finite cover.
+This can be deduced from Theorem \ref{thm:SymLeighton}, but it also follows from a more general version of Leighton's Theorem as we describe below - both deductions are given in Proposition \ref{prop:polygonLeighton}.